-Treating coronary heart disease in kidney failure patientsNovember 29th, 2012 in Diseases, Conditions, Syndromes /
+Treating coronary heart disease in kidney failure patientsNovember 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Among the two available procedures for opening blocked arteries surrounding the heart, one appears to be safer than the other for dialysis patients, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The findings may help lead to better care for kidney failure patients with coronary heart disease.